mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ So if you had a parser that could parse integers off the front of a string you could run it on the string "123dog" and it would return back the integer 123, and the input string would have been changed to now only contain "dog" since the number of consumed from the front.

-^ The signature we stated before for a parser could also be improved by operating on substrings so that we dont create new string copies but instead just change the view of the part of the string we are looking at.

 ---

 # Parsers